 Bringing a car seat from home is functional because you will use it on aircraft, but you will have to schlep it along everywhere you go, so not as practical as renting one from the agency.

 Therefore, when it comes to my advice on the most practical thing to do, here is the situation:

 From all I previously said, it seems like renting a car seat is not the best decision for your trip.
 Bringing your own car seat to my mind and based on my experience, is the most cost-efficient, the safest, and still functional option to some degree.

 Car rental agencies charge a lot for car seat rental and still give you what they have.
 You don't know the history of the equipment; your child may exceed the weight recommended, or you can find yourself in a place with different regulations that you're not entirely comfortable with.

-If you don't comply with child passenger safety laws, the fines go from $10 to $500, but chances for getting charged are extremely small.
+If you don't comply with child passenger safety laws, the fines go from $10 to $500, but the chances of getting charged are minimal.
 It never happened to me!
 So I would not bother to rent or buy a car seat.

 On the other hand, the situation where it does pay off to rent a car seat is when your child is over two years old, so you don't need the car seat in the airplane, and you're staying for only a couple of days in your final destination.

 In that scenario, I would check the BabyQuip list first and see if there's a nearby provider I can rent a car seat from, and only then try with the rent-a-car agency.